ckeditor/ckeditor5/docs/installation/index.md

 ## CKEditor 5 development

-Find out more about the {@link installation/advanced/plugins plugin development}, learn to {@link installation/getting-started/quick-start#creating-custom-builds create custom builds} and keep your CKEditor 5 updated on the go with the {@link installation/advanced/dll-builds DLL webpack} solution.
+Find out more about the {@link installation/advanced/plugins plugin development}, how to {@link installation/advanced/saving-data handle and save the data} and what the {@link installation/advanced/features-html-output-overview features' HTML output} is for each plugin.
+Learn to keep your CKEditor 5 updated on the go with the {@link installation/advanced/dll-builds DLL webpack} solution.

 ## Related links